ifly53e/NmapBomb/README.md

 # NmapBomb
-Combinatorial Test Configurations for Nmap
+Combinatorial Test Configurations for Nmap to maximize the chances of discovering hosts and ports in a subnet.

 ## Install and Usage
 - Copy files to the same directory